 Registering and Checking Out Copywork Projects

-- Note: The following high-use materials may not be checked out to copy work projects except by permission of your consulting reference librarian:
+- Note: the following high-use materials may not be checked out to copywork projects except by permission of your consulting reference librarian:

 Note: We have no control over the due dates of other lending libraries, including Marriott and Eccles libraries.
 Persons responsible for these materials must renew and return these items in a timely manner.
 If you need to photocopy or scan a borrowed item so you may return it on-time, Copy/Scan Codes are available to all copyworkers (at the circulation desk) to prevent fines from accruing on time sensitive materials.

 - When the project is completed, make sure your items are checked in at the information desk.
 They will re-shelve materials for you.

 Do not re-shelve books until they have been checked back into the system.

 Any questions on the above policies and procedure can be directed to Valeri Craigle email@example.com